Siva Sri Paskarakurukkal

 Siva Sri Arumugam Paskarakurukkal (Kurukkal meaning priest) is a German-based Sri Lankan Tamil priest and the present main priest of the Sri Kamadchi Ampal Temple in Hamm, the second largest Hindu temple in Europe.

 Life as young man

-He has brahmanic ancestors from Sri Lanka and learned some mantras from them.

 In the year 1985, Paskaran fled towards Europe and was in Kanchipuram to learn about priesthood, because of the Sri Lankan Civil War.

 He learned becoming a priest in Kamakshi Amman Temple in Kanchipuram.
 He learned to love Kamakshi Amman and so he began worshipping her.

 Life in Germany

 Arrival in Germany

 As he arrived in West Germany, he applied for asylum.
 He could either stay in East Germany or West Germany.
 He chose West Germany in order to go to France, to his brother.
 When he got the train ticket towards France, he had nothing except the clothing he wore.
 In Train Station Hamm, he became hungry and thirsty, so he hopped off the train to search for food.
 He then found German strangers who bought him food, which later became his friends.
 He thinks this was a sign to stay in Germany.